 I had a great day today….a fairly early start….lots of dew so everything was still wet when I packed up.
-A few cups cookies and juice for breakfast and off I went.
+A few couple cookies and juice for breakfast and off I went.
 The first 25km were in a road which was right by the water….some spectacular views 😀

 Then I got onto a rail trail which was great…no vehicles, and flat but it is slower than the road.
 The rail trail lasted for 73km.
-I met up with a few cyclists, one couple who are also doing the TA, and a be local who was out to meet a few people.
+I met up with a few cyclists, one couple who are also doing the TA, and a local who was out to meet a few people.
 As nice as the trail is….there was no shade for most of the day, so it was really hot.
 I have a thin yellow shirt with a hood that prevents me from burning…and I often pull up the hood under my helmet….which is a sight!
 Someone said that I look biblical!!!
 Hahaha!
 Just trying to prevent any sunburns.

 Photo checkpoint #7 - Waikato cows.
 In the past decade, the placid bovine has surpassed the sheep as the icon of New Zealand’s economy.
 4.5 million cows!
 Dairying makes up 1/3 of the country’s exports.
 Most of the cows that we see are black and white, but around here many are brown and white, and some seem to be a mixture the top is brown and white, the bottom is black and white.